SohamJana11/Swagger-OpenAPI-Implementation/README.md

 ### Step 3: Add API Operations in Controller

 ##### In the Controller class, added some API operations to make the interface more vivid and informative.
 Used appropriate Swagger annotations to document the endpoints.
+One such example is shown below -

 ![Screenshot 2024-06-12 124512](https://github.com/SohamJana11/Swagger-OpenAPI-Implementation/assets/162604344/9ca0a91a-662f-4c23-90d3-f12923d8fce7)